Bolo do caco

-Bolo do caco is a circular Madeiran flatbread, shaped like a cake and thus called bolo (Portuguese for 'cake').
+Bolo do caco is a round flatbread traditionally produced on the islands of Madeira and Porto Santo.
+It is shaped like a cake and thus called bolo (Portuguese for 'cake').
 It is traditionally cooked on a caco, a flat basalt stone slab.
 The bread is usually served with garlic butter, or eaten as a sandwich with octopus, espetada, milho frito or as a prego (steak) sandwich.